Campground Policies

 Seasonal camping fees

-4. Balance in full is due by May 15th
+2. Balance in full is due by opening weekend (Victoria Day long weekend).

-5. Overdue accounts are subject to a 2% charge per month along with a $10.00 administration fee
+4. Overdue accounts are subject to a 2% charge along with a $10.00 administration fee, per month.

 Visitors